ashcrow/ocupado/docs/install.rst

 Adding Plugins
 ==============
-On it's own ``ocupado`` doesn't do much more than provide a framework for user data sources.
+On its own ``ocupado`` doesn't do much more than provide a framework for user data sources.
 Installing plugins allows for integration with external data sources.
 Using either the above ``pip`` or ``traditional`` method of installtion should work for the following plugins: